thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 Ok, go and google this quickly : ```array javascript functions mdn```

-> **Top tip** Whenever you search for specific javascript syntax, add the term 'mdn' to your search criteria.
+> **Top tip** Whenever you search for javascript specific syntax, add the term 'mdn' to your search criteria.
-This way you are bound to get a Javascript reference from The Mozilla Developer Network - which is an authority on Javascript syntax.
+This way you are bound to get a Javascript reference from 'The Mozilla Developer Network' (mdn) - which is an authority on Javascript syntax.

 Using the search above your first hit should be: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array